mbevand/silentarmy/TROUBLESHOOTING.md

 Not achieving the performance you expected?

-* You might want to edit the `param.h` file, look for `OPTIM_SIMPLIFY_ROUND`, and set it to 1 (instead of 0).
-Then recompile with `make`.
-Depending on your exact drivers/hardware combination, it may boost performance by +25%, or decrease it.
-Just try it.
-It seems especially useful on Nvidia GPUs.
-Also, setting `OPTIM_SIMPLIFY_ROUND` to 1 will decrease GPU memory usage from 1.2 GB per instance to 805 MB per instance.
 * By default SILENTARMY mines with only one device/GPU; make sure to specify all the GPUs in the `--use` option, for example `silentarmy --use 0,1,2` if the host has three devices with IDs 0, 1, and 2.
-* If a GPU has less than ~2.4 GB of GPU memory, run `silentarmy --instances 1` (1 instance uses ~1.2 GB of memory, 2 instances use ~2.4 GB of memory.)
+* If a GPU has less than 2 GB of GPU memory, run `silentarmy --instances 1` (1 instance uses ~0.8 GB of memory, 2 instances use ~1.6 GB of memory.)
 * If 1 instance still requires too much memory, edit `param.h` and set `NR_ROWS_LOG` to `19` (this reduces the per-instance memory usage to ~670 MB) and run with `--instances 1`.